 How do we make ourselves seen and heard?

 1. The Reasons

 Book an optional Introductory Reasons to be Cheerful workshop to set you on your way.
-Our Reasons for the Rhyme exclusive Songwriting guide, full of professional song writing tips and ideas of how to make songs accessible, is coming soon.
+Take a look at our Reasons for the Rhyme exclusive Songwriting guide, full of professional song writing tips and ideas of how to make songs accessible.

 2. The Rhyme